Science at ONPRC

 The major research areas of the Center are organized into the four Research Divisions: 1.)
 Neuroscience; 2.)
 Diabetes, Obesity, and Metabolism; 3.)
 Pathobiology & Immunology; and 4.)
 Reproductive and Developmental Sciences.
 The research divisions are essential in: (1) providing the scientific resources that enable the Center to develop its research programs; (2) enhancing the research environment of the scientists by bringing together a critical mass of scientists with similar interests; and (3) developing collaborative research efforts with scientists outside of the Center.
 Having well-defined research divisions has been important in our very successful efforts to increase the number of graduate students and fellows at the Center.

 The Division of Pathobiology & Immunology is the focus for all research conducted at the Center that is AIDS-related, as well as a number of other key infectious human viral pathogens; this division provides a similar focus for new biodefense initiatives.
+Faculty members in this division are also faculty in OHSU's Vaccine & Gene Therapy Institute.

 The Division of Neuroscience conducts research on developmental neuroendocrinology and neurodevelopment, with programs aimed at identifying the early roots of metabolic syndrome/obesity and diabetes, the developmental underpinnings of neurodegeneration, and the genomic mechanisms controlling sexual development.
 Other programs focus on the neurobiology of aging and associated disorders, neurodegenerative diseases, the neurobiology of mental illness, and complex behaviors and addiction.